touchtalent/BobbleiOSKeyboardSDK/README.md

 #### 16. API loadTheme(themeObject:KeyboardThemeModel?)

-The custom class that extends BobbleKeyboardViewController can call loadTheme() to customize the keyboard theme Parameter view: pass the object of KeyboardThemeModel(all keys are mendatory)
+The custom class that extends BobbleKeyboardViewController can call loadTheme() to customize the keyboard UI.

-for Custom theme

-parameters in KeyboardThemeModel -
+Here are the parameters supported by KeyboardThemeModel.
+Please note all color values must be hex values.

 1. keyboardBackgroundColor:String(pass the hex color string code)
 2. keyColor:String(pass the hex color string code)
 3. suggestionBarColor:String(pass the hex color string code)